FEniCS/governance/governance.md

 The Steering Council is the primary leadership for the project.
-No outside institution, individual or legal entity has the ability to own, control, usurp or influence the project other than by participating in the Project as Contributors and Council Members.
+No outside institution, individual or legal entity has the ability to own, control, usurp or influence the project other than by participating in the Project as Contributors, Council Members or Advisory Board Members.
 However, because institutions are the primary funding mechanism for the project, it is important to formally acknowledge institutional participation in the project.
 These are Institutional Partners.

-An Institutional Contributor is any individual Project Contributor who contributes to the project as part of their official duties at an Institutional Partner.
+An Institutional Contributor is any individual Project Contributor who contributes to the Project as part of their official duties at an Institutional Partner.
 Likewise, an Institutional Council Member is any Project Steering Council Member who contributes to the project as part of their official duties at an Institutional Partner.

-With these definitions, an Institutional Partner is any recognized legal entity that employs at least one Institutional Contributor or Institutional Council Member.
+With these definitions, an Institutional Partner is any recognised legal entity that employs at least one Institutional Contributor or Institutional Council Member.
 Institutional Partners can be for-profit or non-profit entities.

-Institutions become eligible to become an Institutional Partner by employing individuals who actively contribute to The Project as part of their official duties.
-To state this another way, the only way for an Institutional Partner to influence the project is by actively contributing to the open development of the project, on equal terms with any other member of the community of Contributors and Council Members.
+Institutions are eligible to become an Institutional Partner by employing individuals who actively contribute to The Project as part of their official duties.
+To state this another way, the only way for an Institutional Partner to influence the Project is by actively contributing to the open development of the Project, on equal terms with any other member of the community of Contributors and Council Members.
 Merely using FEniCS Software or Services in an institutional context does not allow an entity to become an Institutional